globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 Proof of Work on Login and Submissions
 --------------------------------------
-The system implements an automatic `Proof of Work <https://en.wikipedia.org/wiki/Proof_of_work>`_ on every login that requires every client to request a token, solve a computational probelm before being able to perform a login or file a submission.
+The system implements an automatic `Proof of Work <https://en.wikipedia.org/wiki/Proof_of_work>`_ on every login that requires every client to request a token, solve a computational problem before being able to perform a login or file a submission.

 The same mechanism is implemented on other user APIs (e.g. on user comments).